Last Updated on February 9, 2026 by Dave Schoenbeck

 The struggles of small business owners can be overwhelming, but taking decisive action will help you break through to the other side.
 Here are a few problem-solving techniques to consider:

-2. Don’t overthink.
+- Don’t overthink.
 The theory of Occam’s Razor suggests that the simplest solution is often the correct one.
-Therefore, there’s no need to make more assumptions than is necessary to solve a problem.
+Therefore, there’s no need to make more assumptions than are necessary to solve a problem.

-4. Sound out ideas with your team.
+- Sound out ideas with your team.
 While many business owners keep their problems to themselves, sharing with your employees can promote unity and make them feel valued.
-Often, your employees can provide a unique viewpoint that will help you see your obstacles differently.
+Your employees can often offer a unique perspective that helps you view your obstacles differently.

-5. Get to the root of the problem.
-The problems we see on the surface are usually a symptom of a more significant issue.
+- Get to the root of the problem.
+The problems we see on the surface are usually symptoms of a more significant issue.
 Ask yourself if the obstacle you’re facing has a deeper cause.
-For example, a big upset that threatens the stability of your company can hint at structural failures that have been present from the start.
+For example, a significant disruption that threatens your company’s stability can indicate structural failures that have been present from the start.

 What are the top 3 challenges you face in operating your business?
-Overcoming complex business problems is an essential part of being a business owner.
+Overcoming complex business problems is essential for business owners.
 Fortunately, when you’re stuck, a coach can help.
-Please fill out my contact form for a complimentary video call to discuss your obstacles and develop a strategy to get you over them.
+Please complete my contact form to schedule a complimentary video call to discuss your obstacles and develop a strategy to overcome them.

 Coach Dave